-In this introduction, we will help provide teachers with the basic approaches in Sustainability Studies, and materials for taking their work to the next level in a progression of approaches leading to what we will term “Critical Sustainabilities,” below.
+In this introduction, we will help provide teachers with the basic approaches in Sustainability Studies, and with materials for taking their work to the next level in a progression of approaches leading to what we will term “Critical Sustainabilities,” below.

 “Sustainability” and “Sustainable Development”

-- A long-term perspective
+- a long-term perspective

-- A holistic approach to problem-solving
+- a holistic approach to problem-solving

-- Proactive strategies that can actually meet needs such as for carbon neutrality
+- proactive strategies that can actually meet needs such as for carbon neutrality

 - Environmentalists have emphasized ecological threats and environmental restoration